MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

     Most fields on the purchase credit memo header are filled with the information from the posted purchase invoice.
 You can edit all the fields, for example with new information that reflects the return agreement.
 3. Edit information on the lines according to the agreement, such as the number of items returned or the amount to be reimbursement.
 4. Choose the **Apply Entries** action.
-5. On the **Apply Supplier Entries** page, select the line with the posted purchase document that you want to apply the purchase credit memo to, and then choose the **Applies-to ID** action.
+5. On the **Apply Vendor Entries** page, select the line with the posted purchase document that you want to apply the purchase credit memo to, and then choose the **Applies-to ID** action.
 The number of the purchase credit memo is inserted in the **Applies-to ID** field.
 6. In the **Amount to Apply** field, enter the amount that you want to apply if smaller than the original amount.

-    At the bottom of the **Apply Supplier Entries** page, you can see the total amount to apply to reverse all involved entries, namely when the value in the **Balance** field is zero.
+    At the bottom of the **Apply Vendor Entries** page, you can see the total amount to apply to reverse all involved entries, namely when the value in the **Balance** field is zero.
 7. Choose the **OK** button.
 When you post the purchase credit memo, it will be applied to the specified posted purchase documents.

     When you have created or edited the needed purchase credit memo lines and the single or multiple applications are specified, you can proceed to post the purchase credit memo.
 8. Choose the **Post** action.

 The posted purchase invoices that you apply the credit memo to are now reversed.
-If you have already paid the original invoice, the supplier should now refund the payment to you.
+If you have already paid the original invoice, the vendor should now refund the payment to you.
 If the credit memo is only for part of the product on the original invoice, you may only pay the remaining amount on the original purchase invoice to close it.

 The purchase credit memo is removed and replaced with a new document in the list of posted purchase credit memos.